mystery18/mystery18/README.md

 - 👋 Hi, I’m @mystery18
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming, swimming, playing piano and playing basketball.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+(I have no idea.)

 Learn JavaScript from 2019.<br />
 On the way to become an excellent front-end development engineer.